OpenTTD/dibridge/README.md

 Some of these intents need additional permission on the bot's side, under `Privileged Gateway Intents`.
 Without those, this application will fail to start.

+After creating a bot, you need to invite this bot to your Discord channel.
+If you are not the owner of that channel, you would need to make the bot `Public` before the admin can add it.
+The bot needs at least `Send Messages`, `Read Messages` and `Manage Webhooks` permissions on the Discord server channel.
+These permissions need to be assigned on the Discord server itself, by someone with sufficient permissions to do so.

 ### IRC Puppet IP Range